 Production teams can use new AI-powered discovery tools to find content quickly and can always access the original raw source files to create new videos at any time.
 And they’ll have more time to add new features to their service and take on new productions and customers when they wish.

-Best of all for Loren, he’s now free to grow Everwell’s production operations as fast as possible without having to worry about running out of storage, managing servers, negotiating expensive maintenance contracts, or paying for staff to run it all.
-Their workflow is more nimble, their workforce is more productive, and Loren finally has the modern cloud-delivered production he’s always wanted.
+Best of all for Goldfarb, he’s now free to grow Everwell’s production operations as fast as possible without having to worry about running out of storage, managing servers, negotiating expensive maintenance contracts, or paying for staff to run it all.
+Their workflow is more nimble, their workforce is more productive, and Goldfarb finally has the modern cloud-delivered production he’s always wanted.

 • • •

-We invite you to view our demo on integrating iconik with B2, 3 Steps to Making Your Cloud Media Archive Active with iconik and Backblaze B2.
+We invite you to view our demo on integrating iconik with Backblaze B2, Three Steps to Making Your Cloud Media Archive “Active” With iconik and Backblaze B2.